Investor brief · August 2026

 Product

-Every club gets its own page at strideandrise.com/c/[slug]: member directory, event calendar, check-in flow, contribution log, ownership ledger, and a gated perks system.
+Every club gets its own page at weve.community/c/[slug]: member directory, event calendar, check-in flow, contribution log, ownership ledger, and a gated perks system.

-The core member loop is one tap: show up → check in → log a contribution → climb the leaderboard → unlock the next tier.The founder loop is one dashboard: events, members, broadcasts, contribution types, and tier rewards.
+The core member loop is one tap: show up → check in → log a contribution → climb the leaderboard → unlock the next tier.The founder loop is one dashboard: events, members, club health, contribution types, and tier rewards.

 Traction